TwoBitMachines/FlareEngineDocs/docs/html/_sources/player/player.rst.txt

      -

    * - Name and Type
      - Pick the type of input, Keyboard or Mouse.
-If Event is chosen, this means the input will be set manually.

    * - Button
      - Pick which key will be used by the Keyboard or Mouse.

+   * - Bind Inputs
+     - The references to the bound inputs.

 .. list-table::
    :widths: 25 100